microsoft/vscode-docs/docs/sourcecontrol/intro-to-git.md

 To use Pull Requests in VS Code, you will need to install the [GitHub Pull Request & Issues](https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-pull-request-github) extension.
 This extension adds PR and issue tracking functionality to VS Code, allowing you to create, review, and merge PRs from within the editor.

 To create a PR, make sure you are on a separate branch from the main branch, and push your code changes to the remote repository.
-In the "Source Control" tab, click the "Create Pull Request" button.
-This will open the PR creation form, where you can enter a title and description for the PR, and choose which branch to merge the changes into.
-Click "Create" to create the PR.
+In the **Source Control** tab, select the **Create Pull Request** button.
+This will open the PR creation form, where you can enter a title and description for the PR, and choose which branch to merge the changes into. select **Create** to create the PR.

-To review a PR, click the "Review Pull Request" button in the "Source Control" tab, and select the PR you want to review.
+To review a PR, select the **Review Pull Request** button in the **Source Control** tab, and select the PR you want to review.
 This will open the PR in a new editor window, where you can review the code changes and leave comments.
-Once you are satisfied with the code changes, you can click the "Merge" button to merge the PR into the main branch.
+Once you are satisfied with the code changes, you can select the **Merge** button to merge the PR into the main branch.

 Learn more about Pull Requests in the [VS Code's GitHub documentation](https://code.visualstudio.com/docs/sourcecontrol/github).